rmcclosk/morin-rotation/CONTRIBUTING.md

         https://www.broadinstitute.org/gatk/download

    It will prompt you to log in or register.
 Click "register", follow the prompts, and wait for a confirmation email.

-Once you get one, go back to the download page, click "GATK" (you don't need Queue).
+4. Install GATK.
+Once you have an account, go back to the download page, click "GATK" (you don't need Queue).
 Navigate to where the archive is, then do

         tar xf GenomeAnalysisTK-3.2-2.tar.bz2